thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 });
 ```

-In the `routes/tracks.js` file, write the following code.
+Create a `routes/tracks.js` file and type the following code.

 ```javascript
 'use strict';